Co-Hosting Events

 | Event Title & Details | Primary → Mirrors only |

-| Session Times & Locations | Primary → Mirrors only |
+| Session Times, Locations, and Event Type | Primary → Mirrors only |

 When syncing, the system matches people by phone number or email (including alternate phone numbers and emails).
 If no match is found, a new contact is created in the target organization.